 Probate is the term used for the administration of an estate after the death of a testator (the person who made a will).
 Probate litigation is the legal process associated with disputes in probate.
 This litigation can involve complicated matters of fact and law, and often determines how an estate is divided among beneficiaries.
 Because estates are divided up from a pool of finite assets, the bequest of all beneficiaries could be affected by a will contest filed by just one of them.
 These matters are often highly emotional and viciously contested.

 If you are the beneficiary of an estate subject to a will already in dispute or have questions about raising your own will contest, you need a highly-skilled an experienced probate litigation attorney to help resolve the contest and wrap up the estate.
 Complex probate matters are difficult enough without the added burden of grieving and arguing among family members and other beneficiaries.
-Call the Law Offices of Travis Walker and let us help you get your rightful share of the assets to which you are entitled.
+Call the Law Offices of Travis Walker, P.A. and let us help you get your rightful share of the assets to which you are entitled.

 What is Probate Litigation?